ericswpark/windows_setup/README.md

 Note that this applies only to the current PowerShell window.
 If you run PowerShell again, you will have to set the execution policy again.

+Note that I provide a runner batch script for running the main PowerShell script.
+This runner sets the appropriate execution policy, so you don't have to.

 ### Drivers

 This setup script does not install drivers.
 You must manually install drivers suited for your computer after running this setup script.